-Allowance is made for rough walls in the calculation of the Stanton number by replacing the sublayer resistance function for smooth walls, Pm, with the empirical formula of Jayatilleke :
+Allowance is made for rough walls in the calculation of the Stanton number by replacing the smooth-wall sublayer resistance function, Pm, with the empirical formula of Jayatilleke :

 where Pm is the value of P under fully smooth conditions.

 The sand-grain roughness height is the roughness height which gives the same actual resistance coefficient as that caused by the real non-uniform wall roughness.
 The height of this equivalent sand-grain roughness is often specified in terms of a relative roughness (e.g. equivalent protrusion height-to-diameter ratio in pipe flows).

-Further information giving recommendations and formulae for the effective sand-grain roughness height can be found in the literature (see for example 'Boundary-Layer Theory', H.Schlichting, McGraw Hill ).
+Further information giving recommendations and formulae for the effective sand-grain roughness height can be found in the literature (see for example H.Schlichting(1968)).

 PHOENICS provides a set of fully-rough wall functions that are suitable for a near-wall layer in local equilibrium defined in terms of the effective aerodynamic roughness height y0 and the zero-plane displacement height d.
 The most common application area for this type of wall function is the atmospheric boundary layer under neutral conditions.